amashry/autonomous-search-indoors/README.md

 2. make the code more modular to be easily integrated later in different programs.
 3. integrate it into the main autonomous program
 4. Update the code and commit the current implementation
+5. For documentation, make sure to add how to clone the code and catkin_make it and even include the steps for how to create a catkin_ws if you don't have one.
+This will help the code be easily re-usable.